Buying & Selling Businesses

 - must pay the rent despite any financial problems.

-If the tenant does not pay the rent on time, the landlord may lock them out or end the lease without notice.
+If you do not pay the rent on time, the landlord may lock them out or end the lease without notice.

 Changing the Rent